-The NaNoWriMo Alternative: How To Create a Writing Habit Without Burning Out
+The NaNoWriMo Alternative: How To Create a Writing Habit This November Without Burning Out

 I did NaNoWriMo for the first time in 2017 when I successfully drafted my book, Unfussy Life.
 I edited it again a year later and published it 4.5 years after that NaNoWriMo draft.
-And then, in 2021, I used NaNoWriMo to draft my book on writing — title to be determined.
+And then, in 2021, I used NaNoWriMo to draft my book on writing — Intuitive Writing

-While the writing challenge that happens each November is intended for those writing a piece of fiction, I’ve always been a fan of using the challenge to write whatever I wanted.
+While the writing challenge that happens each November is intended for those writing fiction novels, I’ve always been a fan of using the challenge to write whatever I wanted.
 For me, that was nonfiction.
 I’ve also used the November daily writing habit to draft a big blog series and write a bunch of new website copy.

-There’s something magical about surrounding yourself with people rolling up their sleeves and putting their words on a page for a big challenge, all in the name of creativity.
+There’s something magical about surrounding yourself with people rolling up their sleeves, committing to themselves, and putting their words on a page for a challenge, all in the name of creativity.
 You can’t help but want to do the same.
 Everyone lifts each other up and encourages each other.
-Just one reason why my writing community is such a special place.
+Just one reason why Finding Flow is such a special container for writing.

 😫 There was just one big problem — every time I finished, I was fucking exhausted.